pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/56_Preview_Generator.md

 Providers need to implement: `\Pimcore\Model\DataObject\ClassDefinition\PreviewGeneratorInterface`

+> As of Pimcore 10.6, a default implementation of a `PreviewGenerator` is provided.
+You only need to add
+> a [link generator](./30_Link_Generator.md).
+The generated URL will then be used for the preview.

 Parameters returned in the `getParams` method will be rendered as a select box.
 Whatever the user chooses will be passed to the `generatePreviewUrl` method.